ShawMerlin/Xbox-360-Aurora-Custom-Filters/README.md

 Xbox 360 Modding and Software - #ExtraLife Modding
+I have a Facebook Page of my electrical adventures!! www.facebook.com/geekislandgaming

 This are living lists and will be updated regularly.
 If a game you have is not being filtered correctly, please fill out the quick form below.